 The second is as a means of escaping feelings of sadness or anxiety.
 According to the Anxiety and Depression Association of America, 20% of substance users have an anxiety or mood disorder such as depression.
 Often when the drug use starts the person is not aware that they are struggling with a mental illness.

-This is not to say that there are not cases where there is no utility for prescribing opiate-based prescription drugs, rather, due to the fact that they are highly addictive, they should only be prescribed for short periods of time Findings by Helpguide indicate that patients prescribed benzodiazepine lose their efficacy after four to six months, but that use for more than a month or two is very likely to lead to an addiction.
+This is not to say that there are not cases where there is no utility for prescribing opiate-based prescription drugs, rather, due to the fact that they are highly addictive, they should only be prescribed for short periods of time Findings by Helpguide indicate that patients prescribed opiate-based drugs lose their efficacy after four to six months, but that use for more than a month or two is very likely to lead to an addiction.